Why You Should Regularly Sell Your RSUs

 The Way Out

-To avoid this dangerous situation, sell your RSUs regularly and use the proceeds to diversify your financial portfolio.
+To avoid this dangerous situation, sell the RSUs regularly and use the proceeds to diversify your financial portfolio.

-Remember that even after selling your vested RSUs, you will not get completely left out from benefitting from future increases in stock price.
-You will still have unvested RSUs.
-If you intend to stay with the company and it continues to perform well, these unvested RSUs should increase in value, allowing you to gain from their appreciation.
+Remember that even after selling your vested shares, you will not be completely left out from future increases in stock price.
+You will continue to have investemnts in the company in the form of unvested RSUs.
+If you intend to stay for a while, and the company continues to perform well, those unvested RSUs should increase in value.

-Deciding every three months whether to sell or not does not work.
-You will keep chasing a better price and never sell.
-Instead, establish a rule: aim to sell the shares as soon as possible.
-If your company has blackout periods preventing share sales, set a reminder to make the sale soon after it ends.
+Having to decide whether to sell or not, every three months, does not work in practice.
+You will keep chasing higher prices and never sell.
+Instead, establish a rule: aim to sell the shares as soon as you get them.
+If your company mandates blackout periods preventing sales, set reminders.

-You can consider not selling and holding on to the RSUs if a) you believe that company’s future prospects are undervalued by the market, b) if the RSU’s represent a minor portion of your net-worth (say less than 10%) and c) if you are comfortable with the risk of losing it all.
-However, keep in mind that that you would effectively be gambling based on your hunch.
+Now, you can choose to ignore the above and continue holding on to those shares if: a) you believe that company’s future prospects are undervalued by the market, b) they represent a minor portion of your networth (say less than 10%) or c) you are comfortable with the risk of losing it all.
+But do keep in mind that it will be no different than gambling.